MGessinger/Cascade/README.md

 # Cascade - The C Library for Approximative Solutions to Complex Arbitrary Precision Differential Equations

-Welcome to Cascade v0.1.0.
+Welcome to Cascade v1.0.
 Cascade is a library designed to store and solve differential equations to arbitrary precision.
-This is accomplished through the use of [Arblib](https://arblib.org)'s acb data type, which uses ball arithmetic to store arbitrary precision floats with error bounds.
-Solutions are computed as power series expanions around the origin using a recursion relation between the coefficients.
+This is accomplished through the use of [Arblib](https://arblib.org)'s acb data type, which uses ball arithmetic to store arbitrary precision floating point numbers with error bounds.
+Solutions are computed as power series expanions about the origin using a recursion relation between the coefficients.
 With the help of analytic continuation this can be turned into a solution anywhere in the complex plane.

 Author: Matthias Gessinger